XYIheng/kea_doc/docs/source/api.rst

       d.press("home")
       d.press("back")

-We use selector to identify the UI object in the current window.
+You can use selector to identify the UI object in the current window.

 Selector
 .........